organisciak/dissertation/document/4_posterior.md

 This question is related to the research questions of the proposed dissertation and this chapter, and will be useful to consider it.

 - Directionality of influence
-  - IF structure is being solidified: why is it being systematized?
+  - _If_ structure is being solidified: why is it being systematized?
 - Contribution attrition
 - Simplicity vs. Hand-holding